myozkan97/VFaceAnalyzer/README.md

 #VFaceAnalyzer

 ## What is it?
-This project is created as a final project for Aybars Uğur's 2020 Spring Artificial Intelligence class at Ege University Computer Engineering Department.
+This project is created by [Ramazan Yiğit](https://github.com/ramazanyigit) and [Muhammed Yusuf Özkan](https://github.com/myozkan97) as a final project for Aybars Uğur's 2020 Spring Artificial Intelligence class at Ege University Computer Engineering Department.

 ## What is does?
 Basically, it takes a "The Office" clip from Youtube and creates a detailed report about